Ecosystems Are the New Black

 “The two most important themes that emerged from the global economic crisis in 2008/2009 and the more recent turbulences, e.g. the slowing growth in China and the oil price decline, were increasing the need for more supplier collaboration and a stronger focus on cash and liquidity,” Weise says.

-“Communication, information exchange and fast decision making is crucial in crisis mode.
+“Communication, information exchange, and fast decision making are crucial in crisis mode.
 This is enabled by those trusting relationships that evolve over time through intensive supplier collaboration programs.”

 Read more blog posts about Post-Invoice Economy

 Is It Time to Retire the Invoice?

 09 - 03 - 2018

 We are already in mid-March, and 2018 is seemingly just another year.
 Or is it?
 Last year we saw we were arriving in the post-invoice economy.
 Is the invoice ready to be retired?